Is there a Best Way to Take Notes for Professionals?

 More precisely, structured and dynamic Notes enable new Workflow automations that is the basis of Innovative Productivity Tools such as Beesy.

 Moreover, the Cloud storage and the Cross-Platform characteristic behind many Note-Taking Application make Digital Note-Taking Ubiquitous.
 Therefore, you can access all your previous Notes, edit them or create new ones from anywhere at anytime.
-You only need a digital device, which almost every professional have, beginning with the Smartphone and Tablets for an increasing number of them.
+You only need a digital device, which almost every professional has, beginning with the Smartphone and Tablets for an increasing number of them.

 The range of digital device, with its different user experiences, is obviously richer than the range of Notebooks.
 There are mainly 3 choices: Laptop, Smartphone and Tablet.